rm-controls/rm_controllers/rm_shooter_controllers/README.md

 # rm_shooter_controller

 ## Overview
 The rm_shooter_controller has four states: STOP, READY, PUSH, and BLOCK, it controls the left and right friction wheels and the trigger wheel through PID algorithm according to the command.
-It can set the bullet speed by setting the rotation speed of the friction wheel, and at the same time realizes the jam detection.
+It can set the bullet speed by setting the angular velocity of the friction wheel, and at the same time realizes the block detection.

 **Keywords:** ROS, robomaster, shooter